Michel Albert Roux: Controversies

 In November 2016, the Guardian reported that whilst Roux's restaurant made over £250,000 in profit in 2015, he was paying some of his chefs less than the minimum wage.
-A chef showed the Guardian journalist Robert Booth evidence that chefs typically put in over 65 hours of labour per week, only earning about £5.50 per hour.
+A chef showed the Guardian journalist Robert Booth evidence that chefs typically worked over 65 hours per week, only earning about £5.50 per hour.
 Work days began at 7am ending at 11.30pm, with only one hour break between lunch and dinner times, and sometimes as little as fifteen minutes for meal times.

 Booth's Guardian article noted that in response to the exposé, "Roux said ... he was 'embarrassed and sorry' after the Guardian revealed he was paying chefs as little as £5.50 per hour when they were working 68 hours per week."

-In late-2016, it was revealed that Roux was keeping servers' tips and service charge.
+In December 2016, it was reported that Roux was keeping servers' tips and service charge.
 In light of this, he vowed to "scrap tips and service charge", instead including them in the cost of a meal.
-This has garnered backlash from customers and critics alike, as it leaves the customer with no viable way of choosing how much to tip, and encourages the inference that the optional service charge is now mandatory.

 Personal life

-Roux is married to Giselle, who has worked in the restaurant business for many years and is the secretary at Le Gavroche.
+Roux is married to Giselle, who worked in the restaurant business for many years and was the secretary at Le Gavroche.
 The couple have a daughter, Emily, who is also a chef.
 The Roux family lives in London.

 Roux is a rugby fan and an honorary member of Harlequins and attends most matches.
-He also likes Manchester United and Wigan Warriors, and is a keen marathon runner, having run the London marathon twelve times to raise funds for the children's charity Visually Impaired Children Taking Action.
+He also likes Manchester United and Wigan Warriors, and is a keen marathon runner, having run the London Marathon thirteen times to raise funds for the children's charity Visually Impaired Children Taking Action.